jlager/flying-fox-food-shortage/README.md

 **Config:**

-The `config` folder includes names of bat-level and environmental input features for the GBDT model as well as a renaming dictionary for plotting purposes.
+The `config` folder includes names of bat-level and environmental input features for the GBDT and GLM as well as a renaming dictionary for plotting purposes.

+**Data:**

+The `data` folder includes the bat-level and environmental input and output data for the GBDT and GLM training and evaluation.

 **Figures:**